sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

  The number of top runs to consider when computing lever statistics.

  ### constraints
- List of fields and values that are used to breakup runs They look like the following:
+ List of fields and values that are used to breakup runs they look like the following:
  ```
 {
   "asset": "F1_010_BodyMaker_4",